Gas Bottle Regulator – LPG Regulator – Gas Bottle and Regulator

 Keep POL Fitting Clean

-If you are going to leave the BBQ gas regulator disconnected for an extended period of time, it is a good idea to cover the end of the POL fitting connector with a small plastic bag to keep out dirt and insects.
+If you are going to leave the gas bottle regulator disconnected for an extended period of time, it is a good idea to cover the end of the POL fitting connector with a small plastic bag to keep out dirt and insects.

-Connecting & Disconnecting the Gas Regulator
+Connecting & Disconnecting the LPG Regulator

 For full step-by-step instructions, please see: